Local resident identification requirements

 Our Registry officers must understand all identification documents.
 We may request an official translation if they are in another language.

-You must provide identification documents for the current company directors and controllers by 30 June, 2021, unless they are already on our register as a beneficial owner.
+You must provide identification documents for the current beneficial owners, controllers and directors by 30 September, 2021, unless they are already on our register.
 This must be uploaded within the transition application form.

 When incorporating a company